-In the seven days up to 23 July, we have been notified of three confirmed cases of Covid-19.
-All three cases were members of staff; no student cases were reported.
-Of the three cases, one is attributed to Oxford City, and two to outside Oxford.
+In the seven days up to 10 September, we have been notified of four confirmed cases of Covid-19.
+All four cases were students.

 In this section

 - General information